rtrussell/BBCSDL/README.md

 for a serial connection.
 From BBC Basic printer output is sent to serial.
 It is currently also used for diagnostic output.
 * An SD or SDHC card may be used, It should be formatted as FAT.
+* Sound output (if implemented) uses the I2S DAC on the VGA demo card.
+If required an amplified speaker or amplified headphones should be connected to the DAC socket on the VGA demo board, not to the PWM socket.

 The implementation currently supports 16 video modes: